IPL-UV/supers2/README.md

 # Check if CUDA is available, use GPU if possible
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 ```
-Converting data to a PyTorch tensor enables efficient computation, especially on GPUs, and ensures compatibility with the neural network.
-Scaling the data standardizes pixel values for better model performance.
+Converting data to a PyTorch tensor ensures efficient computation and compatibility, while scaling standardizes pixel values to improve performance.

 ```python
 # Convert the data array to NumPy and scale